MacacaGames/GameSystem/Document/index.md

 }
 ```
 ### ApplicationAutoInjecter
-On a GameObject you can attach ``ApplicationAutoInjecter`` component which will complete the injtection automatically on all component on the GameObject when the GameObject is created.
+On a GameObject you can attach ``ApplicationAutoInjecter`` component which will complete the injtection automatically on all component on the GameObject when the GameObject is Instantiated.